hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/178_the_mahabharata.md

 Thirty-six years had now passed since Yudhishthira regained his empire.
 Then came to him the news that Krishna had left his mortal body.
 Krishna, the sage, his friend, his prophet, his counsellor, had departed.
-Arjuna hastened to Dwârâka and came back only to confirm the sad news that Krishna and the Yâdavas were all dead.
+Arjuna hastened to Dwārāka and came back only to confirm the sad news that Krishna and the Yādavas were all dead.
 Then the king and the other brothers, overcome with sorrow, declared that the time for them to go, too, had arrived.
-So they cast off the burden of royalty, placed Parikshit, the grandson of Arjuna, on the throne, and retired to the Himalayas, on the Great Journey, the Mahâprasthâna.
-This was a peculiar form of Sannyâsa.
+So they cast off the burden of royalty, placed Parikshit, the grandson of Arjuna, on the throne, and retired to the Himalayas, on the Great Journey, the Mahāprasthāna.
+This was a peculiar form of Sannyāsa.
 It was a custom for old kings to become Sannyasins.
 In ancient India, when men became very old, they would give up everything.
 So did the kings.
 When a man did not want to live any more, then he went towards the Himalayas, without eating or drinking and